Initial Sonography Certification and Registration

 * Candidates graduating from an educational program by December 31, 2012, will have five years to establish eligibility for ARRT certification and registration, as opposed to the three years that is available to those who complete their program beginning January 1, 2013.

 Candidates pursuing post-primary pathway certification and registration in Sonography must be certified and registered

 Nuclear Medicine Technology (registration through NMTCB is also accepted),

 or Magnetic Resonance Imaging.
-Registration in any sonography-related modality through ARDMS is also accepted.
+Certification in any sonography-related modality through ARDMS is also accepted.

 In addition, all candidates must document completion of the Sonography Clinical

 Experience Requirements.
 To start documenting procedures, log in to My ARRT Info and click "Pursue Post-Primary Certification and Registration."